 The conduct of the group typifies antisocial behavior among working-class New Yorkers during the early twentieth century, with the Tenderloin playing a big part.
 After the 1863 draft riots, the areas populated by immigrants stabilized, if uneasily.
 But the Tenderloin never quite returned to a neighborhood of peaceable Irish Catholics.
 In 1900, it saw another race riot while crime and prostitution increased.*

-Therefore, it’s not surprising that the group of six began their evening in the Tenderloin and that nothing good came of it.
-But alas, poor Queenie.
-After the denouement, did anyone care that she was gone?
+It’s not surprising that the group of six began their evening in the Tenderloin.
+Nothing good could ever come of it.

 |An opium den in Chinatown, New York City;|